Residential Water Conservation

 Toilet leaks

-Your toilet can silently leak up to 330 litres a day; about $50 a month in lost water.
-In many cases, replacing the flapper can be an easy fix.
-If you haven't changed the toilet flapper in several years, it is worth checking for a possible leak.
+Your toilet can silently leak up to 330 litres a day.
+That's about $60 a month in lost water.
+In many cases, replacing the flapper (the seal between the tank and the bowl) can be an easy fix.
+If you haven't changed the toilet flapper in several years, it is worth checking for a leak.

 How to check if the toilet flapper is leaking